PupkinLangford/dumb-instagram/README.md

 ## Todo

-- set up post photos
+- delete photos from cloudinary when posts deleted
 - delete photos and replace when pushed to same cloudinary URL
 - change image size/quality/other cloudinary settings
 - destroy token when user deleted